chrisjohnson00/tdarr-load-monitor/README.md

 whenever you want to check the system load and potentially adjust worker limits.

 I do this by adding a `webRequest` node in my TDarr server flows that points to the load monitor webhook URL.
-For my flows, this is the final node in the flow.
+For my flows, I place this node directly after executing ffmpeg.

 - `method`: post
 - `Request URL`: `http://load-monitor:5000/webhook`